sabitertan/BlazorBarcodeScanner/README.md

 Library raises this event when there is a generic error happens, for example no video source available or user didn't give permissions.
 #### OnNotFoundReceived
 Library raises this event when an error happens while decoding.
+#### VideoInputDevicesChanged
+Library raises this event when the list of available input devices changes.
+#### SelectedVideoInputIdChanged
+Library raises this event when the selected video device changes.

 ### Capturing a picture from the stream
 #### Direct capture